jump-dev/SCS.jl/README.md

 julia> Pkg.add("SCS")
 ```

-SCS.jl will use [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl) to automatically install the SCS binaries.
+SCS.jl will use `SCS_jll` and binaries built by the [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) infrastructure.
 Note that if you are not using the official Julia binaries from `https://julialang.org/downloads/` you may need a custom install of the SCS binaries.

 ## Custom Installation

-Custom build binaries will allow to use e.g. the indirect solver on (a CUDA-enabled) gpu,
-however special caution is required during the compilation of the `scs` libraries to ensure proper options and linking:
+Custom build binaries are needed when using non-standard compile options, or non-official julia binaries.
+Special caution is required during the compilation of the `scs` libraries to ensure proper options and linking:

   * `libscsdir` and `libscsindir` need to be compiled with `DLONG=1`.
   * (optional) `libscsgpuindir` needs to be compiled with `DLONG=0`

 All of these libraries should be linked against the OpenBLAS library which julia uses.
-For the official julia binaries this can be achieved (starting from (this commit)[https://github.com/cvxgrp/scs/commit/e6ab81db115bb37502de0a9917041a0bc2ded313]) by e.g.
+For the official julia binaries this can be achieved (starting from [this commit](https://github.com/cvxgrp/scs/commit/e6ab81db115bb37502de0a9917041a0bc2ded313)) by e.g.

 ```bash
 cd SCS_SOURCE_DIR